logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/class-mapping/class-maps-entity/_index.md

 1.  ta class: The TA class \(built-in or user-defined\) to which a control is mapped.

-    **Note:** A user-defined TA class is one that TestArchitect does not inherently know anything about.
+{{<note>}} A user-defined TA class is one that TestArchitect does not inherently know anything about.
 Of TestArchitect's large library of user-interface built-in actions, only the most generic ones, such as [click](/TA_Automation/Topics/bia_click.html), [check control exists](/TA_Automation/Topics/bia_check_control_exists.html), and [get control property](/TA_Automation/Topics/bia_get_control_property.html), can operate on controls mapped to such a class.
 You may, however, effectively extend TestArchitect's library of actions by creating [user-scripted actions](/TA_Tutorials/Topics/Understanding_harnesses.html) that are specifically designed to apply to your new user-defined TA class.

 2.  native class:
     -   native class property \(WPF, Silverlight\)